pranshul25/WeatherApp-Project/README.md

 # WeatherApp-Project
-This is a simple weather app build using python-tkinter lib.
+A weather app build using python-tkinter lib.
+It takes input as city name or Pincode to give current weather conditions Weather conditions' data is fetched from Weather API from Open Weather Map.org (https://openweathermap.org/)